 To exit, type Ctrl-a, then x.

-qemu_cortex_m3 board configuration to run on an emulated Arm
+qemu_cortex_m3 to target an emulated Arm Cortex-M3 instead.

 Run a Sample Application natively (POSIX OS)¶

-Finally, it is also possible to compile some samples to run as native processes on a POSIX OS.
+Finally, it is also possible to compile some samples to run as host processes on a POSIX OS.
 This is currently only tested on Linux hosts.
 See Native POSIX execution (native_posix) for more information.
 On 64 bit host operating systems, you need to install a 32 bit C library; see Host system dependencies for details.

 west build -b native_posix samples/hello_world